itdxer/neupy/site/docs/layers/basics.rst

     :align: center
     :alt: Feedforward connections in NeuPy

 You can see from the figure above that each layer with activation function defines dense connection.
-In NeuPy you can define dense connections between layers with activation function for simplicity.
-We can split layer with activation functions into simpler operations.
+In NeuPy you can define dense connections between layers within activation function for simplicity.
+We can separate layer into to other layers that apply simplier operations.

 .. code-block:: python